juliancwirko/smooth-scroll-top/README.md

 JavaScript browser component for scrolling the page to the top.
 Useful for blogs and content-based sites.
 ES6 modules only.

+### Demo

+1. clone the repo
+2. in the project run `npm run build && npm run dev:server` or `npm run dev:watch`
+3. go to localhost:3000

 ### Usage

 #### Modern browsers: